I’ve been a fan of Joseph Fasano ever since I read these words from

 learn a thing or two, will certainly be inspired, and will have enjoyed

-getting acquainted with the writing of a truly talented poet.
-You can
+getting acquainted with the writing of a truly remarkable poet.
+You

 What are some things we can learn from his poetry?
 Look at an idea